spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - `spryker/payment:5.24.0`
 - `spryker/payments-rest-api:1.3.0`

-#### PreOrder payment flow
+#### Pre-order payment flow

+When Stripe is integrated into a headless application, orders are processed using a pre-order payment flow:

-1. The customer either selects Stripe as the payment method or Stripe Elements is loaded by default.
+1. The customer either selects Stripe as the payment method or [Stripe Elements](https://docs.stripe.com/payments/elements) is loaded by default.
-2. When Stripe is selected, the `InitializePreOrderPayment` Glue API endpoint (`glue.mysprykershop.com/payments`) is called with the following parameters:
+2. The `InitializePreOrderPayment` Glue API endpoint (`glue.mysprykershop.com/payments`) is called with the following parameters:
   * Payment provider name: Stripe
   * Payment method name: Stripe
   * Payment amount